This article is synchronized and updated to xLog by Mix Space

 :::

-rclone sync -v [source directory] [configuration name]:/[destination directory]
+rclone sync -v [source directory] [configuration name]:/[target directory]

 Scheduled Sync#